 How to Calculate Your Break-Even CPC?

-There are many ways to determine what CPC amount to set for your campaigns, you can figure this out based on your targets, what you know about your business or the value of your sales.
+There are many ways to determine what CPC amount to set for your campaigns.
+You can figure this out based on your targets, what you know about your business, or the value of your sales.
 In this article, we will go through two approaches to calculating your ideal CPC.
-Whether you have a target cost per acquisition (CPA) or a return on investment target (ROI), you need to know the CPC value to break even, otherwise, your cost will out-weight your profit and you make an overall loss.
+Whether you have a target cost per acquisition (CPA) or a return on investment target (ROI), you need to know the CPC value to break even; otherwise, your costs will outweigh your profits, resulting in an overall loss.

-We are not going to jump directly to the final formula to calculate your break-even CPC, however, we will first explain the logic behind an how to solve this on your own, so let’s start first with the first approach:-
+Before diving into the final formula for calculating your break-even CPC, we will first explain the underlying logic and guide you on how to solve it independently.
+So let’s begin with the first approach:

 Target CPA